DSPN/DataStaxDay/labs/Lab 4 - Consistency.md

 ## This DeathStar is Operational!

 First, we will shutdown one of the nodes so you can see the CAP theorem in action.
-Go to your browser, and access OpsCenter at http://<opscenter ip address>:8888
+Go to your browser, and access OpsCenter at http://opscenter_ip_address:8888

 ![](./img/lab4-1opsc.png)